 Travel time from Sapporo: ~1 hour

 Short on time but still want a hot spring experience?
 Jozankei Onsen is just outside Sapporo and makes for an easy, relaxing half-day trip.
+Surrounded by forested valleys and a river, it’s especially beautiful in autumn when the leaves change color.

 6. Yoichi: Whisky & Coastal Views